-My organization is interested in finding shelter, but we're the only shelter in our region that has signed up to use the SSC.
+My organization is interested in finding shelter, but we're the only shelter in our region that has signed up to use the Safe Shelter Collaborative.
 How many agencies need to be signed up in my region to locate shelter?

 We've learned from our members that a baseline of seven agencies is enough to form a regional collaborative of agencies.

 My organization only provides referrals to shelter for clients.
-Can we join the SSC?
+Can we join?

 Yes.
-Your organization can use the SSC to send requests to locate shelter for your clients or to fund hotel or motel stays if your organization uses hotels for emergency shelter.
+Your organization can use the Safe Shelter Collaborative to send requests to locate shelter for your clients or to fund hotel or motel stays if your organization uses hotels for emergency shelter.

 What constitutes a "region" in a regional collaborative?

 This is a great question, one that we continue to learn more about.
-When an agency is using the SSC to find shelter, they send a request out to a regional collaborative of agencies, which is a group--more than seven--of agencies providing sheltering services to survivors of domestic violence and human trafficking.
+When an agency is using the Safe Shelter Collaborative to find shelter, they send a request out to a regional collaborative of agencies, which is a group--more than seven--of agencies providing sheltering services to survivors of domestic violence and human trafficking.
 In some cases, that region may be outside of where your organization normally operates, like across county lines, for example.
 We listen to agencies' needs in a particular region and define membership based on what makes sense for the member agencies.
-We've learned that stretching regional borders can open up new opportunties and collaborations for finding shelter.
+We've learned that stretching regional borders can open up new opportunities and collaborations for finding shelter.
 If you have ideas about your region, please get in touch with us.